k2view-academy/K2View-Academy/articles/25_environments/02_create_new_environment.md

 ![image](images/globals_table_with_change.png)

 -  To edit the Global variable value, type in the new value.
-The new value is in bold when this window is next accessed.
+The new value becomes bold, also when this window is next accessed.

 -  To revert to the previous value, click the left gray area of the Global variable entry and then click **Reset To Original Values**.